uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-1/searching-algorithms.md

 We recommend doing this part after you have done programming languages.

-All three levels (A/M/E) are cleanly subsumed by the E requirement, so you should try to do that i.e. “comparing and contrasting the concepts of algorithms, programs, and informal instructions”.
+All three levels (A/M/E) are cleanly subsumed by the E requirement, so you should try to do that i.e. "comparing and contrasting the concepts of algorithms, programs, and informal instructions".
 You should refer to examples you used in your report or include additional examples (e.g. a program used as an example in the programming languages topic, or an algorithm describing the searching process, etc).
 If you are confused, have another look at the field guide.
 You should only need to write a few sentences to address this requirement.

 ## Hints for success

-- Don’t confuse “algorithm cost” with the “algorithm length”.
+- Don’t confuse "algorithm cost" with the "algorithm length".
 The number of lines in the algorithm or program normally unrelated to the cost.
 Cost is the time the algorithm actually takes to run, or the number of comparisons that have to be made.
 You can find more information in the Field Guide if you are not sure.
 - Resize screenshots/ photos so that they are large enough to see what is on them, but not taking up unnecessary space.

 {panel type="teacher-note" summary="Further explanation in reference to the above list"}